MEASURES INTRODUCED IN 2020

 The Directorate of Health (DoH) is preparing for large scale testing of the population, aiming to test 5% of the population per week.
 The municipalities have been asked to prepare for this, both in terms of organizing the logistics and providing necessary personnel training.
 According to a report by the Ministry of Health and Care Services on testing capacities in the municipalities, the aim is to test 1.5% of the population during the summer months and 5% in the autumn.
 The volume of testing is determined by the infection rate in the country, which is currently low.

 A new testing method to test for COVID-19, based on sampling of saliva, is being developed.
 It will be piloted in three test sites in Oslo, starting on 15 June, before being introduced nationwide.
-The new test requires less use of PPE, is easier to administer and uses less human resources (Source: Government press conference from 3 June).
+The new test requires less use of PPE, is easier to administer and uses fewer human resources (Source: Government press conference from 3 June).

 The DOH’s strategy for reopening the society is based on a TICQ-strategy (Testing-Isolation-Contact tracing and Quarantine), and thus depends on effective testing and contact tracing measures, as well as adherence to regulations on isolation and quarantine.